philipturner/swift-colab/Documentation/MagicCommands.md

 # Magic Commands

 The Swift kernel has various built-in commands for downloading dependencies and interacting with the operating system.
-These command start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
+These commands start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
 They take the role of inline Shell commands in Python notebooks, which start with `!`.

 - [`%include`](#include)
 - [`%install`](#install)